NathanAlexander1/README-generator/generated-README.md

   [Questions](#questions)

   ## Installation:
-  User needs to install node.js and the Inquirer package to use this application.
+  Requires BCRYPT, Express.js, handlebars, mySQL, Sequelize
   ## Usage:
-  Upon initializing node.js and installing Inquirer, the user simply needs to run index.js in the terminal.
-From there , the useer will be prompted with several questions, which will be used to generate their professional README file.
+  User needs an account to use the application.
+Emails must be unique and passwords must be longer than 8 characters

   ## Licenses:
-  This repo is licensed under the
+  This repo is licensed under the none license.
-  MIT license.
   ## Contributing:
   N/A
   ## Tests: